-Here are some basic rules determining how many fish your pond can sustain:
+Here are two basic rules for determining how many fish fit in a pond per gallon:

-- Rule 1: one 6″ fish for every hundred gallons of water
+- One 6-inch fish for every hundred gallons of water

 Testing The Fish Per Gallon Rules

 Let’s test these rules using the average size backyard pond that’s built as a self-supporting ecosystem.